alexander474/Enterprise_programming_exam/README.md

 The exam states that the ratings are some kind of "stars", but I chose not to display visual stars as that would just be design work but rather use the data type Integer/int to represent stars where the valid values would be from 1-5 as stated in the exam.
 When the average is displaying the value i'm using Double with no limit on the decimals because this is not stated in the exam.

 I got the movie information from imdb.com Top 250.
-I just picked some of the first items displayed.
+I just picked some of the first items displayed to populate my items as the default information.

 ## Extras